Design Pattern Evangelist Blog

 The main difference between switch/if/else-if/else and CoR is that the former is statically locked in the code and the latter is dynamic.
 This is not unlike the comparison of inheritance and the Decorator design pattern.

 I’m not a huge fan of switch/if/else-if/else in the code base.
 I’ve encountered them being replicated repeatedly for different behaviors throughout the code base, rather organizing and encapsulating behaviors within their respective classes. switch/if/else-if/else code is difficult to understand and maintain.
-This is a code smell and really a topic for another blog.
+This is a code smell and really a topic for another blog (TBD).

 Sometimes these control flow structures are needed for algorithmic or business policy.
 For me, they become code smells when the control flow structures are based upon different type variations of the same common theme.